pablo-abc/felte/packages/site/markdown/docs/latest/svelte/en/transformations.md

 These transformation functions run also when directly setting values to the `data` store (e.g. via `bind:value` or assigning to the `data` store directly).

 > **NOTE**: Transformations **must** be syncrhonous.

+### TypeScript

+TypeScript users should keep in mind that when using a `transform` function, the types of Felte become looser. `setFields` and `setData` will accept any value expecting you to transform your data into the appropriate shape in your `transform` function.
+This also means that `initialValues` will have a type of `unknown` and and the type of your `data` can no longer be inferred from it.